Your Solar System

 You can

-• Purchase the solar system for the price that is included in the PPA and then include it in the purchase price of the building, or
+• Purchase the solar system for the price that has already been agreed by you in the PPA agreement's Termination Table, and then add that to the building's requested selling price, or

-• If the solar system owner approves the credit of the new building owner, you can assign the PPA to the new building owner.
+• If the solar system owner approves the credit of the new building owner, the PPA can be assigned to the new building owner.

 Can I buy the solar system sometime during the PPA?